 The Physical Space

-The Gloria Naylor Archive is located in Williams Hall on Lehigh University’s Asa Packer campus.
-In addition to the materials, the room includes a counter-height table with three chairs and shelving to store personal items while in the archive.
+The Gloria Naylor Archive is located in the Sacred Heart University Library (Ryan Matura Library) on Sacred Heart University’s main campus.
+In addition tot he materials, the room includes a counter-height table with one chair and shelving to store personal items while in the archive.

-If you need or want a regular height table, just ask us to reserve that space during your planned visit.
+If you need or prefer a regular height table, please email us to reserve that space during your planned visit.

-Please contact us if you have further questions about the physical archive or Lehigh University.
+Please contact us if you have further questions about the physical space or about Sacred Heart University.